-- (3) Collaborating, without authorization, with another student during an examination or in preparing academic work. - (4) Knowingly, and without authorization, using, buying, selling, stealing, transporting, soliciting, copying, or possessing, in whole or in part, the contents of an unadministered test. - (5) Substituting for another student, permitting any other person, or otherwise assisting any other person to substitute for oneself or for another student in the taking of an examination or test or the preparation of academic work to be submitted for academic credit. - (6) Bribing another person to obtain an unadministered test or information about an unadministered test. - (7) Purchasing, or otherwise acquiring and submitting as one's own work any research paper or other writing assignment prepared by an individual or firm.
-This section does not apply to the typing of the rough and/or final versions of an assignment by a professional typist. - 5.32 "Plagiarism" means the appropriation and the unacknowledged incorporation of another's work or idea into one's own work offered for credit. - 5.33 "Collusion" means the unauthorized collaboration with another person in preparing work offered for credit. - 5.34 "Abuse of resource materials" means the mutilation, destruction, concealment, theft or alteration of materials provided to assist students in the mastery of course materials. - 5.35"Academic work" means the preparation of an essay, dissertation, thesis, report, problem, assignment, or other project that the student submits as a course requirement or for a grade.
+(3) Collaborating, without authorization, with another student during an examination or in preparing academic work.

+(4) Knowingly, and without authorization, using, buying, selling, stealing, transporting, soliciting, copying, or possessing, in whole or in part, the contents of an unadministered test.

+(5) Substituting for another student, permitting any other person, or otherwise assisting any other person to substitute for oneself or for another student in the taking of an examination or test or the preparation of academic work to be submitted for academic credit.

+(6) Bribing another person to obtain an unadministered test or information about an unadministered test.

+(7) Purchasing, or otherwise acquiring and submitting as one's own work any research paper or other writing assignment prepared by an individual or firm.
+This section does not apply to the typing of the rough and/or final versions of an assignment by a professional typist.

+5.32 "Planiarism" means the appropriation and the unacknowledged incorporation of another's work or ide

+5.32 "Plagiarism" means the appropriation and the unacknowledged incorporation of another's work or idea into one's own work offered for credit.

+5.33 "Collusion" means the unauthorized collaboration with another person in preparing work offered for credit.

+5.34 "Abuse of resource materials" means the mutilation, destruction, concealment, theft or alteration of materials provided to assist students in the mastery of course materials.

+5.35"Academic work" means the preparation of an essay, dissertation, thesis, report, problem, assignment, or other project that the student submits as a course requirement or for a grade.